-Matthew 27:55-56 And many women were there beholding afar off, which followed Jesus from Galilee, ministering unto him: Among which was Mary Magdalene, …
+Matthew 27:55-56 And many women were there beholding afar off, who followed Jesus from Galilee, ministering to him, among which was Mary Magdalene…

 Mary Magdalene followed to see what was done with the body of Jesus.

-Matthew 27:59-61 And when Joseph had taken the body, he wrapped it in a clean linen cloth, And laid it in his own new tomb, which he had hewn out in the rock: and he rolled a great stone to the door of the sepulchre, and departed.
-And there was Mary Magdalene, and the other Mary, sitting over against the sepulchre.
+Matthew 27:59-61 And when Joseph had taken the body, he wrapped it in a clean linen cloth, And laid it in his own new tomb, which he had hewn out in the rock: and he rolled a great stone to the door of the tomb, and left.

-Mark 15:47 And Mary Magdalene and Mary the mother of Joses beheld where he was laid.
+Mark 15:47 And Mary Magdalene and Mary the mother of Joses saw where he was laid.

 John 19:39 And there came also Nicodemus, which at the first came to Jesus by night, and brought a mixture of myrrh and aloes, about an hundred pound weight.

-Luke 23:55 And the women also, which came with him from Galilee, followed after, and beheld the sepulchre, and how his body was laid.
+Luke 23:55 And the women also, which came with him from Galilee, followed after, and saw the tomb, and how his body was laid.

 Mary Magdalene prepared spices and ointments

-Luke 23:56 And they returned, and prepared spices and ointments; and rested the sabbath day according to the commandment.
+Luke 23:56 And the women returned, and prepared spices and ointments; and rested the sabbath day according to the commandment.

 Mary Magdalene went to the tomb

-Matthew 28:1 In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre.
+Matthew 28:1 In the end of the sabbath, as it began to dawn toward the first day of the week, Mary Magdalene and the other Mary came to see the tomb.

-John 20:1 The first day of the week cometh Mary Magdalene early, when it was yet dark, unto the sepulchre, and seeth the stone taken away from the sepulchre.
+John 20:1 The first day of the week Mary Magdalene came early, when it was yet dark, to the sepulchre, and saw the stone taken away from the tomb.

 Mark16:1 And when the sabbath was past, Mary Magdalene, and Mary the mother of James, and Salome, had bought sweet spices, that they might come and anoint him.

-Rose early, anxious to do this service to the Lord
+Note: The women rose early, anxious to do this service to the Lord.

 Jesus appeared first to Mary Magdalene